SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

    !! <REPL Input>:1:29: error: cannot assign to 'firstValue' in 'rangeOfFourItems' !! rangeOfFourItems.firstValue = 6
    !! ~~~~~~~~~~~~~~~~~~~~~~~~~~~ ^
-   // this will report an error, even thought firstValue is a variable property
+   // this will report an error, even though firstValue is a variable property

 Because ``rangeOfFourItems`` is declared as a constant (with the ``let`` keyword), it is not possible to change its ``firstValue`` property,